 - 5.5.1.
 For CAM, monitoring reports shall be submitted to the director and at a minimum shall include and be in accordance with information in permit conditions 3.5.6. and 3.5.8. as applicable.
-Also at a minimum, the following information, as applicable shall be included: - a.
-Summary information on the number, duration and cause (including unknown cause, if applicable) of excursions or exceedances, as applicable, and the corrective actions taken; - b.
+Also, at a minimum, the following information, as applicable, shall be included: - a.
+Summary information on the number, duration and cause (including unknown cause, if applicable) of excursions or exceedances, as applicable, and the corrective actions taken; - Summary information on the number, duration and cause (including unknown cause, if applicable) for monitor downtime incidents (other than downtime associated with zero and span or other daily calibration checks, if applicable); and

 A description of the actions taken to implement a QIP during the reporting period as specified in 40 CFR §64.8.
 Upon completion of a QIP, the owner or operator shall include in the next summary report documentation that the implementation of the plan has been completed and reduced the likelihood of similar levels of excursions or exceedances occurring.

-[45CSR§30-5.1.c.; 40 CFR §64.9(a)]
+[45CSR§30-5.1.c., 40 CFR §64.9(a)]